Sorting by

 Yes, if you have enough income and good credit, you can.

-Can I switch to interest-only mortgage Barclays?
+Can I switch to an interest-only mortgage with Barclays?

 In some circumstances, yes, you can.